softwareniagara/archived-softwareniagara.com/README.md

 This is the repository for the Software Niagara marketing website.
 It includes information on Software Niagara, which is a grassroots initiative to connect the software community in the Niagara Region.
-Over time, we hope to include software-related news and articles.

 ## Getting Started